stensonb/pufflet/README.md

 But OpenBSD is... yeah.
 I know.

 I use kubernetes for $DAYJOB -- a lot.
 It's got some great things going for it.
-I wondered if I could leverage the scheduling features to run OpenBSD binaries across multiple nodes -- all via the k8s api.
+I wondered if I could leverage the scheduling features to run OpenBSD ~~binaries~~ "containers" across multiple nodes -- all via the k8s API.

 ## Features

 - node registration with k8s API

+## Desired Features

 - executing OpenBSD "container" images

 ## OpenBSD "containers"

-As of OpenBSD 7.4, there is no concept of a "container" exactly.
+As of OpenBSD 7.6, there is no concept of a "container" exactly.
 But, if we break down the features of an [OCI container](https://opencontainers.org), we can accomplish something earily similar in OpenBSD:

 | Containerd feature | OpenBSD technology |
 |:-------------------|-------------------:|